 All students admitted to Bloorview School are Toronto residents and registered clients of Holland Bloorview Kids Rehabilitation Hospital (followed by a physician at HBKRH) or York Region residents and clients of Children's Treatment Network (CTN).
 Applicants have a primary diagnosis of a physical disability and other associated complex needs.
 Priority is given to applicants who demonstrate readiness to work on learning expectations as set out in the Ontario Kindergarten Program or Grade 1 Curriculum and who require a multidisciplinary approach for education and therapy.

 The potential student:

-- Is of legal school age (at least four years of age by December 31, 2021), has the ability to tolerate a full day in a classroom setting, and can attend to a range of activities for a short period of time.
+✔ Is entering Kindergarten or Grade 1 and has the ability to tolerate a full day in a classroom setting and can attend to a range of activities for a short period of time.

 ✔ Demonstrates complex needs in two or more of the following areas:

 - Occupational Therapy